syedaazhar/web-whatsapp/README.md

 # web-whatsapp

-This is web-whatsapp.

-I have replicate this website with pixel Perfection.
+This is web-whatsapp.I have replicate this website with pixel Perfection.

   It's very similar like web-whatsapp

-i show contact info through hard-coded **JSON**
+  I show contact info through hard-coded **JSON**

 ## Using